techwithanirudh/ai-chatbot/README.md

 # Next.js AI Chatbot (Upgraded)

-An upgraded version of Vercel's AI Chatbot template, Built With Next.js and the AI SDK.
+An upgraded version of Vercel's Chat SDK template, Built With Next.js and the AI SDK.

 ## Features